 I wish I could be the kind of person who gets upset when there’s a delay and maintenance is taking too long.
 Irritated because things are running behind schedule and they have to repair something on the plane.

-So when the masses are cheering and celebrating the announcement that it’s time to board, I’m holding myself back from going to the counter to ask, “Are you certain the problem has been fixed?
+So when the masses are cheering and celebrating the announcement that it’s time to board, I’m holding myself back from going to the counter and asking, “Are you certain the problem has been fixed?
 Shouldn’t you maybe cancel for the evening so you have time to double-check everything?”

 What I’ve learned from then until now though, and have to tell myself every time I fly or get in a car or just get out of bed in the morning, is that God.Is.In.Control.
 Not only of my life and my husband and children’s lives, but of every life that has ever lived or ever will live.

-God already knows when the final pages of ALL of our lives will be read, and I must completely trust Him.
+God already knows when the final pages of ALL of our lives will be read, and we must completely trust Him.
 With all of it … every bit of it.
-Sooo much easier said then done.
+Sooo much easier said then done, I know.

-Fears come in a vast variety of flavors.
-What’s irresistible to one human being can be absolutely repulsive and retched to another.
-Why is it that one person can become paralyzed even hearing the word snake, while another person thinks that there’s no better pet in the world?
-And why one gets completely charged up and feels alive when speaking in public, and the next one would rather fall over and die than have to stand up and talk in front of a crowd?
+Fears come in a host of varieties.
+What’s irresistible to one human being can be absolutely repulsive and wretched to another.
+Why is it that one person can become paralyzed even hearing the word snake, while another person thinks there’s no better pet in the world?
+And why one gets completely charged up and feels alive when speaking in public, and the next one would rather fall over and die than have to stand and talk in front of a crowd?